sepiariver/modxrenderer/README.md

 - Familiar (and much-loved by the author) MODX template syntax in any application or PHP environment >= 5.6.
 - Self-contained parser functionality decoupled from the `$modx` container (or any container for that matter).
 - [Unit tested with > 95% coverage](https://sepiariver.github.io/modxrenderer/test-results/).
-(Some paths intentionally omitted due to inability to fabricate test case.
-Help on this would be appreciated.)
+Some paths intentionally omitted due to inability to fabricate test case, especially in the MODXParser class.
+Help on this would be appreciated.
+Feel free to [contact me](https://github.com/sepiariver/) even if it's just to tell me that this whole thing is a bad idea LOL.

 ## Installation